SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 And you're now ready to go.

 > [!WARNING]
-> If you are getting an unexpected exception when trying to approve the permission (`[HTTP]:400 -  [CorrelationId]`), please update the `resource` attribute in your **package-solution.json** to use value '*Microsoft.Azure.AgregatorService*' rather then '*Microsoft Graph*' which was instructed earlier in this tutorial.
+> If you are getting an unexpected exception when trying to approve the permission (`[HTTP]:400 -  [CorrelationId]`), update the `resource` attribute in your *package-solution.json* to use the value `Microsoft.Azure.AgregatorService` rather than `Microsoft Graph`, which was instructed earlier in this tutorial.
 Reject the existing request and update the solution package in the app catalog with the update value.

 <a name="SolutionTesting"></a>